kanlongy/NavRL/README.md

 ## III.
 NavRL ROS2 Deployment
 This section demonstrates an example of deploying NavRL with ROS2 and Isaac Sim using a Unitree Go2 quadruped robot.
+Ensure that your system meets the following requirements:
+- Ubuntu 22.04 LTS
+- ROS2 Humble

-Please install the simulator based on [this link](https://github.com/Zhefan-Xu/isaac-go2-ros2):
+Before get started, please install the simulator based on [this link](https://github.com/Zhefan-Xu/isaac-go2-ros2).

 First, copy the ```ros2``` folder from this repository into your ros2 workspace.
 ```